kplekhanov/quantum_solver_ed/README.md

 **What it can't do for instance (work in progress)**:

 */ Can't work with fermions\
-*/ Can't do "fancier" algorithms such as Jacobi–Davidson
+*/ Can't do "fancier" algorithms such as Jacobi–Davidson on-fly

 **Features**: